OIM

 It doesn't matter what skills the idea providers have.
 Whether they just provide the impetus or actively participate in the implementation.

-We are looking forward to your input and exchange!
+We look forward to your input and discussion!

-Take a look now to see which programs we are planning for the near future.
-You will then find more content about the current program on a subpage.
-Participate actively, get involved, tell us about your ideas.
-We are looking forward to a time full of exchange, ideas and implementation.
+Check out the programs we're planning for the near future.
+You'll find more details about our current program on a dedicated subpage.
+Get actively involved, contribute, and share your ideas with us.
+We're looking forward to a time of lively exchange, new ideas, and successful implementation.
 From Münster for Münster.

-Eligibility requirements: Minimum age 18 years.
-Participation is open to citizens, initiatives, associations and informal groups related to Münster.
-Submissions will be made within the officially announced deadline of 10.05.2026.
-By submitting, participants agree to the selection and funding conditions.
+Eligibility requirements: Minimum age 18.
+Participation is open to citizens, initiatives, associations, and informal groups with ties to Münster.
+Submissions must be made by the officially announced deadline of May 10, 2026.
+By submitting an entry, participants agree to the selection and funding terms and conditions.
+Funding is awarded without legal entitlement.
+Legal recourse is excluded.

 May - September 2026

-As part of Open Innovation Münster, we bring together craft and medium-sized companies in a targeted manner to identify specific operational and city-related challenges and to develop innovative solutions together.
+As part of Open Innovation Münster, we specifically connect businesses from skilled trades and SMEs to identify concrete operational and city-related challenges and jointly develop innovative solutions.

-Between May and September, a total of six moderated innovation workshops will take place, organized in three fixed workshop groups.
+Between May and September, a total of six moderated innovation workshops will take place, organized into three fixed workshop groups.

 Workshop 1:

-Joint identification of key challenges from everyday business life
+Joint identification of core challenges in everyday business

 Workshop 2:

-Development of specific solutions, pilot ideas and cooperation projects
+Developing concrete solutions, pilot ideas, and cooperation projects

-Working in fixed groups creates trust, openness and space for genuine collaboration — across industry and company boundaries.
+Working in fixed groups fosters trust, openness, and space for genuine collaboration – across industry and company boundaries.

-Objective: Practical innovations that directly help companies and at the same time provide impetus for the city of Münster — e.g. in the areas of digitalization, sustainability, skilled workers or new business models.
+Objective: Practical innovations that directly help companies and simultaneously provide impetus for the city of Münster – e.g., in the areas of digitalization, sustainability, skilled labor, or new business models.

 Impact Ideation Lab